two-hundred/celerity-docs/docs/applications/resources/celerity-config.md

 The value will be the JSON-encoded string holding all the secrets and configuration values for the application.
 In the Celerity local environment, the same valkey instance will be reused for config stores and cache resource types.
 Replication and encryption configuration will be ignored in the Celerity::1 environment.
+Rotation configuration will also be ignored in the Celerity::1 environment, secrets will not be rotated automatically.

 :::warning No encryption in local & CI environments Application secrets are not encrypted in local & CI environment, this would be the same situation if `.env` or configuration files were being used on the developer's machine.